Renault Kadjar SUV review (2015-2022)

 While entry-level Renault trims can sometimes be rather spartan, the whole Kadjar range is relatively well equipped, with DAB radio, LED daytime running lights, air-conditioning, Bluetooth and a stereo compatible with MP3 and USB storage.
-Our pick of the range is the mid-range Iconic, which introduces sat nav, Apple CarPlay and Android Auto compatibility, lane departure warning, a rear parking camera and 19-inch alloy wheels.
+Our pick of the range is the Iconic, which became the entry-level trim after Play was discontinued.
+It offers sat-nav, Apple CarPlay and Android Auto compatibility, lane-departure warning, a rear parking camera and 19-inch alloy wheels.
 S Edition adds all-round LED lights, a fixed panoramic sunroof and USB sockets in the rear.
-The range-topping GT Line is fairly luxurious with its heated leather seats and adds clever features such as blind-spot monitoring, autonomous parking and emergency braking – but it's a little pricey.
+The range-topping GT Line is fairly luxurious with its heated leather seats, and adds clever features such as blind-spot monitoring, autonomous parking and emergency braking – but it’s a little pricey.

-Our biggest reservation is the Kadjar's undistinguished reliability record.
-It placed 55th overall out of 100 cars in our 2020 Driver Power owner satisfaction survey.
-While many were pleased by its fuel consumption and running costs, there were doubts over build quality, with 15.7% of owners reporting at least one fault in the first year of ownership.
-Of less concern are the Kadjar's safety credentials, which include a five-star rating from independent crash-test experts Euro NCAP.
+Our biggest reservation is the Kadjar’s undistinguished reliability record.
+It didn’t appear in our most recent Driver Power polls, but was placed 55th overall out of 100 cars in our 2020 owner satisfaction survey.
+While many drivers were pleased with its fuel consumption and running costs, there were doubts over build quality, with 15.7% reporting at least one fault in the first year of ownership.
+Of less concern are the Kadjar’s safety credentials, which include a five-star rating from independent crash-test expert Euro NCAP.